Pia Opera Pastore: Association Figlie di Maria, Ladies of Charity and Female Crusaders of Purity

 During the period of the crisis in the 1920s, these Little Ladies cooperated with the Nuns, collecting wheat and flour, and getting funds for poor families through different activities like theatre, concerts, etc.

-During World War II they visited the soldiers who were hospitalized, helping them; in this terrible period the Pia Opera was a real charitable asylum: every day they served a hot meal for more than 1,000 people, and a school meal for more than 100 children.
+During World War II, they visited hospitalized soldiers to provide assistance.
+During this period, the Pia Opera provided aid, serving a daily hot meal to more than 1,000 people and a school meal to more than 100 children.

 Besides, every year on 15 March (the feast of Saint Luisa di Marillac), on 19 July (Saint Vincent de Paul), and on 20 November (Saint Elizabeth of Hungary) they offered a lunch for the poor in the garden.

 In 1935 the bishop of Mazara del Vallo (considering what they had agreed in the national congress held in Rome in 1932, the statute of the Ladies of Charity and after a meeting with all the parsons of the town) established that all the parishes had to found the parish associations of the Ladies of Charity.
 This decision, taken with the unanimous agreement of the parsons, and with a specific statute, helped the decentralization of the charitable activities connected with Pia Opera Pastore.

 Since 2 October 1976 the Association was absorbed by the "Juvenile Group of Vincentian Volunteering ".

 Finally, on 30 May 1935 Sister Elvira La Paglia founded the association of the "Female Crusaders of Purity": upon admission they swore " to detest indecent fashion".

 The purpose of this association was to "divulge good and sound customs against the spreading of unseemliness and wordliness of fashion".
 The association is not existing any longer. ".